 We Can Help

-If you or someone you love suffered serious side effects caused by Xarelto, you should obtain legal representation.
+If you or someone you love suffered hemorrhaging or gastrointestinal bleeding after taking Xarelto, you should obtain legal representation.
 Neblett, Beard & Arsenault works to protect the interests of patients who’ve been harmed by the medications they trusted to keep them healthy.
 Schedule a free, no-obligation case review today.
 You can also call us directly at 800.256.1050.